theogrost/2020-37-N-HS4-01542/README.md

 It allowed for the creation of bibliographic dataset to study information and social networks of polish methodology scholars, with an accuracy of 93.72% for the unique identifier (author - date - title).

+Warning - amperands are escaped, replace them with & if you wish.

 ## polish_methodology_scholars_dataset.csv
 This file will appear alongside publication.
 Stay tuned!
 This is a dataset to explorw social and information networks of Polish management sciences methodology scholars.